andriisoldatenko/okta.github.io/hugo/content/standards/SAML/saml_tracer.md

 ## Example SAML Response

 SAML responses are signed.
-This example contains profile attributes of the person who requested access to the app, as set in the General tab of the Okta Admin user interface.
+This example contains profile attributes of the person who requested access to the app, as set in the General tab of the administrator UI.

 ~~~xml
 <saml2p:Response xmlns:saml2p="urn:oasis:names:tc:SAML:2.0:protocol"